tokoba/gemini-mcp-tool-nano/README.md

+## the contribution framework is currently in testing, the goal is to use gemini to create gemini-mcp-tool tools. ##

 # Gemini MCP Tool

 This is a simple Model Context Protocol (MCP) server that allows AI assistants to interact with the [Google Gemini CLI](https://github.com/google-gemini/gemini-cli).
 It enables the AI to leverage the power of Gemini's massive token window for large analysis, especially with large files and codebases using the `@` syntax for direction.